By Robert Berry, MCS#47

 Once the birds’ nest in a chimney is made, and eggs are laid, the chimney swift waits for the chicks to hatch.
 Like their human counterparts, baby swifts need to be fed hourly.
 So, off the parent goes catching mosquitoes, and returning back to the nest in the chimney to deposit the food into squawking beaks.
 Chimney sweeps routinely service chimneys without cap protection and always look to see if the Bird Hotel (aka chimney flue) has occupants.

-If Chimney Swifts are nesting in your chimney and already raising a family, then the chimney sweep must wait until the guests leave and the nest is abandoned.
+If birds are nesting in your chimney and already raising a family, then the chimney sweep must wait until the guests leave and the nest is abandoned.
 Sweeps know that as migratory birds, the Chimney Swift is protected by Federal Law and they will leave naturally as soon as the weather begins to get cooler.

 How to Get Birds Out of Chimney